joey-qytyku/OS-90-i386/docs/Memory.md

 The memory manager will keep track of which parts of physical memory are in use and by what.
 It will also be able to map allocation chains to arbitrary locations.
 The issue now is allocating address spaces for kernel software so that a simple malloc-like call would be possible.

-Userspace processes cannot invoke memory allocation and should "know" exactly how much they need or extend their total memory.
-The .bss section should be used for a static "heap".

 Memory sharing is possible, however.
 In theory, one program can be a memory broker for other processes (IDK about this).
 When a process is loaded into memory, it is mapped flat into the virtual address space starting at 1M (anything lower makes the executable invalid).

-The kernel needs the ability to map memory to arbitrary locations.
+ ## Relation with Threads

+Each process gets a page directory.

+Each thread gets an allocation head.
+If the process needs more memory, it can resize the head to get it.

 ## Virtual Memory

 Virtual memory is implemented in the kernel.

-Blocks can be

 # Kernel API

-int GlobalMap(dword pid, pvoid proc_page, pvoid to, Page c, sdword access)
+int GlobalMap(DWORD pid, PVOID proc_page, PVOID to, PAGE c, DWORD access)

 Definitions:
 PG_AVAIL, PG_W, PG_R, MAP_FAILED, MAP_SUCCESS